Forming Trees with Treeformers: Conclusion

 \section{Conclusion}

 This paper presents Treeformer, a CKY-inspired neural network algorithm for composing tokens into phrases and sentences.
-We showed that, in many cases, standard Transformers are unable to effectively capture the phrase-level or hierarchical information which Treeformers can exploit.
-In machine translation, a task in which such information is highly relevant, the Treeformer significantly outperforms the baseline Transformer, and even does so with a shallower encoder in some cases, indicating that the phrase encodings are capturing pertinent information otherwise missed by a deeper encoder.
-Additionally, our model improves in abstractive summarization and three of five natural language understanding tasks.
-Finally, we make an observation that including exceedingly long phrases are detrimental to downstream performance, and provide some hypotheses as to why this may be.
+We showed that, in many cases, standard Transformers are unable to effectively capture the phrase-level or hierarchical information which the Treeformer module helps exploit.
+This information allows the Treeformer to outperform a vanilla Transformer in compositional generalization and many downstream tasks including machine translation, abstractive summarization, and natural language understanding.

-We believe tree-level models are an important avenue of research due to the prevalence of tree structures in natural language and due to the performance increase shown with our Treeformer model.
+We believe hierarchical structure is an important feature for models to have due to the prevalence of tree structures in natural language, and are further convinced by the performance increase shown with our Treeformer module across a variety of settings.
 While this paper and many previous works modify algorithms such as CKY to induce tree structures, this approach can be slow and resource intensive due to the number of parses which must be computed.
-The optimizations in this paper allow for tractable training, but with $H=10$, training is approximately twice as slow as a standard Transformer.
-We believe further speed and performance improvements for tree-level neural models are possible.
-Exploring other options will likely lead to faster and/or higher-performance tree-encoding algorithms in the future.
+We believe improving speed, memory, and performance in tree-level neural models is possible and an important avenue for future research.